gholler-sopra/hydrator-plugins/core-plugins/docs/Projection-transform.md

 Use Case
 --------
-The transform is used when you need to drop fields, keep specific fields, change field types, or rename fields.

-For example, you may want to rename a field from ``'timestamp'`` to ``'ts'`` because you want to write to a database where ``'timestamp'`` is a reserved keyword.
+Consider a scenario wherein you need to rename a field from ``'timestamp'`` to ``'ts'`` because you'll be writing to a database where ``'timestamp'`` is a reserved keyword.
 You might want to drop a field named ``'headers'`` because you know it is always empty for your particular data source.
-Or, you might want to only keep fields named ``'ip'`` and ``'timestamp'`` and discard all other fields.
+Or, you might want to only keep fields named ``'ip'`` and ``'timestamp'`` and discard all the other fields.
+To achieve the desired outcome, the accelerator can be configured as explained in the following section.

 Properties
 ----------
-**drop:** Comma-separated list of fields to drop.
+**drop:** The comma-separated list of fields to drop.
 For example: ``'field1,field2,field3'``.

-**keep:** Comma-separated list of fields to keep.
+**keep:** The comma-separated list of fields to keep.
 For example: ``'field1,field2,field3'``.

-Note: Drop and keep fields cannot *both* be specified.
+Note: The Drop and Keep fields cannot *both* be specified.
 At least one must be null or empty.

-**rename:** List of fields to rename.
-This is a comma-separated list of key-value pairs, where each pair is separated by a colon and specifies the input and output names.
+**rename:** The list of fields to rename.
+This is a comma-separated list of key-value pairs where each pair is separated by a colon and specifies the input and output names.

 For example: ``'datestr:date,timestamp:ts'`` specifies that the ``'datestr'`` field should be renamed to ``'date'`` and the ``'timestamp'`` field should be renamed to ``'ts'``.

-**convert:** List of fields to convert to a different type.
-This is a comma-separated list of key-value pairs, where each pair is separated by a colon and specifies the field name and the desired type.
+**convert:** The list of fields to convert to a different type.
+This is a comma-separated list of key-value pairs where each pair is separated by a colon and specifies the field name and the desired type.

 For example: ``'count:long,price:double'`` specifies that the ``'count'`` field should be converted to a long and the ``'price'`` field should be converted to a double.

-Only simple types are supported (boolean, int, long, float, double, bytes, string).
+Only the simple types are supported (boolean, int, long, float, double, bytes, string).
 Any simple type can be converted to bytes or a string.
 Otherwise, a type can only be converted to a larger type.
 For example, an int can be converted to a long, but a long cannot be converted to an int.